 At grammar school, the teachers filled pupils with self-belief, Wendy recalls.
 After A-levels, she did a degree in computer science at Imperial College in London.
 "I went from an all-girl school to a course where only seven out of 120 students were female.
 I was living in halls in South Kensington, it was all very new and exciting.
 At Imperial we were using state-of-the-art equipment - and the internet - it was only 1989."

 Ford sponsored Wendy's studies and she gained holiday-time work experience at the company's Dagenham plant.
 "I asked friends about starting a business, but the thinking was very much to gain experience first.
 We were heavily 'milk-rounded', so I ended up becoming a tax analyst for Arthur Andersen, then the world's biggest accountancy firm.

 "It felt like I'd sold my soul.
 I went from believing I could do anything to photocopying tax returns.
 Thankfully, I did learn about the financial side of running a business."
 Wendy then joined AIT, a software consultancy specialising in financial service companies.
 "My clients included the Prudential.
-Following deregulation, they were launching Egg and launch director Richard Duvall headhunted me.
-I was 27 years old ― relatively young."
+Following deregulation, they were launching Egg (now part of Yorkshire Building Society) and launch director Richard Duvall headhunted me.
+I was 27 years old - relatively young."